mail2mrcm/springboot-microservices/README.md

   - Health Check ![#f03c15](https://via.placeholder.com/15/f03c15/f03c15.png) `Observability Patterns`
      <p> To detect correct status of the service is very important so that request will not be routed to any unhealth service. /health API is used to validate the status of the service and based on that instance can be declared as healthy or unhealthy. </p>
 - # Use Case
-<p> We have considered a simple use case to demonstrate the above said design patterns and principles.
+<p> I have considered a simple use case to demonstrate the above said design patterns and principles.
 A educational society has decided to launch few model schools for child to provide better way of learning.
 They are looking for a "School Managment Software" to perform most operations though online processes </p>

 - Society can add new school in system and also can update various parameters of existing school like location, school governance details.
 - Society has the the authority to delete school from the list.